What is business insurance for accommodation services?

 As with any form of insurance, business insurance for accommodation services policies contain a range of exclusions where insurance providers will not pay a claim.
-Some of these exclusions will commonly affect accommodation providers and, while they do differ from one policy to the next, these exclusions typically include:
+Some of these exclusions will commonly affect accommodation providers and, while they differ from one policy to the next, these exclusions typically include:

 - Claims resulting from acts of war, invasion, revolution or civil unrest